Tiffany A. Winchester

 About Tiffany A. Winchester

-Tiffany A. Winchester, of counsel to Meland Budwick, P.A., handles matters involving Real Estate, Employment, Commercial Litigation, and Bankruptcy & Restructuring.
+Tiffany A. Winchester, of counsel to Meland Budwick, P.A., handles matters involving real estate, employment, commercial litigation, and bankruptcy and restructuring.

-Prior to joining the firm, Tiffany focused on real estate transactions and on complex multi-party disputes involving municipal and zoning regulations.
-She has also represented a major Gulf Coast developer in a $150 million multiple-development real estate project, as well as a large independent insurance adjusting company, against FLSA executive exemption overtime claims and collective action arbitration provisions.
+Prior to joining the firm, Tiffany focused on real estate transactions and complex multi-party disputes involving municipal and zoning regulations.
+Her experience includes representing a major Gulf Coast developer in a $150 million multiple-development real estate project, and defending a large insurance adjusting company against FLSA executive exemption overtime claims and collective action arbitration provisions.

-Tiffany received her LLM in Real Property Development from the University of Miami School of Law, where she also earned her Juris Doctor, graduating cum laude.
+Tiffany earned both her LLM in Real Property Development and her Juris Doctor, cum laude, from the University of Miami School of Law.
 Tiffany is a Florida native and an avid golfer.

 Education